exciting/sol-oasis/README.md

 }
 ```

-connect to the running container via:
+For each user, add an individual block.
+Then, connect to the running container via:

 ```bash
 docker exec -ti jobflow_db bash